Genevan Institute for Reformed Studies

 When Mary and Joseph arrived, the guest room could have been already in use by other visiting relatives.
 Privacy for a woman about to give birth would be available in the stone shed on the side of the house.
 It was normally used as a storage place and might well have contained mangers.
 Mangers make good cradles.
 They are still used for that purpose in some eastern countries today.
 Jesus was laid in a manger because there was no room in the kataluma.

 As we considered in an earlier study, it is unlikely that Mary and Joseph would have arrived in Bethlehem alone.
 All relative families had to be there for the registration.
 Likely they traveled with other relatives from Nazareth.
 Remember that when Jesus was 12 years old and his family left Jerusalem to return to Nazareth, his parents did not realize that their son was not among them.
-He had remained behind to teach the teachers at the Temple.
+Obviously they assumed he was with others traveling with them in a caravan.
+Jesus had remained behind to teach the teachers at the Temple.
 Clearly this is another example that families made long journeys as a group.
 (Luke 2:42-52)

 Mary and Joseph were not strangers in Bethlehem.
 It was their family’s home town.
-Eastern hospitality would required relatives living there to open their homes to guests when possible.
-Mary six months before spent three months staying with Elisabeth (a relative) near Jerusalem (about 5 miles away).
+Eastern hospitality would have required relatives living there to open their homes to guests when possible.
+Six months before Mary spent three months staying with Elisabeth (a relative) near Jerusalem which was about 5 miles away from Bethlehem.

 It was there in Bethlehem, with the extended family gathered around by God’s providence, that our Redeemer was born.